Lafon County, Eastern Equatoria State

 INFRASTRUCTURE & SERVICES

-Lafon County is home to the Mura Lopit Pre-primary school, the only Early Childcare development center in the county.
+Lafon County is home to the Mura Lopit Pre-primary school, the only Early Childcare development centre in the county.
 Lafon is also home to thirty-seven (37) primary schools.
 There are no secondary schools currently operating in the county.

 Lafon County was reported to have twenty-eight (28) health facilities including twenty-seven (27) functional health facilities, among them twenty-four (24) PHCUs, two (2) PHCCs and one (1) hospital in 2022.
 This means that there were an estimated 2.20 PHCUs per 15,000 people and 0.64 PHCCs per 50,000 people according to the WHO.
 Imehejek County Hospital was reported to have moderate functionality.